Africa Justice System Reform Initiative

 He is the guardian of the Constitution and guarantor of national unity.

-He guarantees the continuity of the State, the independence and territorial integrity of the country and respect of international treaties and agreements.
+He guarantees the continuity of the State, the independence and

 The President of the Republic has the right to address the Nation.